Ckef/groufix-old/README.md

 ### Termination

 As said before, when done with the engine, it should be terminated with a call to `gfx_terminate`.
 It is important to make this call after the engine is initialized and used.
-This call will free all platform dependent and hardware (GPU) related memory.
-This includes destroying windows and freeing contexts, which means the connection to the GPU and windowing manager is lost.
+This call will free all hardware (GPU) related memory and free all windows.
+This means the connection to both the GPU and windowing manager is lost.
 It will also clear the error queue, as it will be irrelevant.

+_It will not free any other resources_.
+Windows are the only user allocated objects which are automatically freed, any other objects must be freed by the user.

 ## Acknowledgements